Find Trade Colleges

 $2,822 Yearly Tuition & Fees (In-State

-The total student population at Arkansas Northeastern College is 1,358, which includes 562 full-time undergraduates.
+There are 562 full-time undergraduates at Arkansas Northeastern College, and 1,358 students altogether.
 The school has a student-to-faculty ratio of 19 to 1.

 Students who graduate from Arkansas Northeastern College with a bachelor’s degree make an average of $27,614 during the early years of their career after graduation.